MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 - Behavioural states
 - Pseudo states

-I'm paraphrasing because SMACSS was not thinking about components, but let's revise some of these ideas for modern front-end architecture.
+I'm paraphrasing, because SMACSS was not thinking about components, so let's revise some of these ideas for modern front-end architecture.

 ### Modifier states